Get the brochure

 Entering Bankruptcy

 This module provides a practical introduction to Chapter 11 bankruptcy and the early stages of the court-supervised restructuring process.
 Participants learn the roles of key stakeholders, how the automatic stay functions, and why DIP financing and first-day motions matter.
-Through applied exercises, learners gain fluency in bankruptcy timelines, filings, and data sources used by investors, advisors, and legal professionals.
+Through applied exercises, learners develop fluency in bankruptcy timelines, filings, and data sources used by investors, advisors, and legal professionals.

 - Chief Restructuring Officer (CRO) vs. Trustee vs. Examiner